 Manjuu is most popular Japanese confection.

-It is made by wrapping "an" with a skin made of any flour and steaming.
+Manju is made by wrapping "an" with a skin made of any flour and steaming it.

 You can find them at souvenir shops in Japan.